decentology/Ethereum-FastCamp/README.md

 DA002: Maybe there’s a lot of decision making occurring in your DAO and no one has established the best method for collecting votes.
 Our Tribes module can create a fun and interactive way for your members to cast them!
 Each tribe can be transformed to represent an important decision that needs to be made where your members can then make their choice.
 Smart Modules: Tribes (Ethereum), ERC720, ERC721
 DappStarter: DAO Cast your Vote

+DAO003: Create a DAO Launchpad to assist new users import, migrate, or merely just start their DAO journey on the Hyperverse.

 ### Developing